echeran/smile-of-murugan/webbook/chapter17.md

 printed after 1835, its price fell down to 2½ shillings.

-The "rediscovery" of ancient Tamil literature occurred in the transition period of the later 19th Century when-to use the happy phrase of A. K. Ramanujan—“both paper and palm leaf were used".
+The "rediscovery" of ancient Tamil literature occurred in the transition period of the later 19th Century when—to use the happy phrase of A. K. Ramanujan—“both paper and palm leaf were used".
 The man most responsible for making possible the transition was U. V. Swaminatha Aiyar (1855-1942), by editing and printing the most important and inaccessible of ancient manuscripts.
-The late medieval Saivite and Vaiṣṇavite scholars "apparently tabooed as irreligious all secular texts which included the earliest and the greatest of Tamil literary texts; they disallowed from study all Jain and Buddhist texts ...
+The late medieval Śaivite and Vaiṣṇavite scholars "apparently tabooed as irreligious all secular texts which included the earliest and the greatest of Tamil literary texts; they disallowed from study all Jain and Buddhist texts ...
 Under this intellectual taboo, a great